rte-france/Grid2Op/docs/makeenv.rst

    have the possibility to search for these environments provided in the package.
 6) if no valid environment is found, :func:`make` throws a EnvError.

-Changing cache location
+Cache manipulation
 -------------------------------
 Editing the file ``~/.grid2opconfig.json`` allows you to change the data cache location.
+Programatically, it can be done with :func:`change_local_dir`.

+Call :func:`get_current_local_dir` to get the local cache directory location.

+You can list the environments in the local cache directory by calling :func:`list_available_local_env` and list all available environments with :func:`list_available_remote_env`.

 Detailed Documentation by class
 --------------------------------